Locations:

 How big is the femoral artery?

 The common femoral artery is about 4 centimeters long (around an inch and a half).
-The deep and superficial portions continue on down the leg.
+The deep and superficial portions continue down your leg.
 The diameter of the artery varies widely by sex, weight, height and ethnicity.
-But it’s usually between 7 and 8 millimeters across (about a quarter of an inch).
+But it’s usually between 7 and 8 millimeters across (about a quarter-inch).

 Advertisement

-The walls of all arteries, including the femoral artery, contain three layers:
+The walls of all arteries, including your femoral artery, contain three layers:

 • Tunica intima: The inner layer keeps your blood flowing smoothly.
 It regulates blood pressure, prevents blood clots and keeps toxins out of your blood.